fluid-cloudnative/fluid/docs/en/userguide/troubleshooting.md

            Collect pods logs of Runtime.
    OPTIONS:
        --name name
-           Set the name of runtime (default 'imagenet').
+           Set the name of runtime.
        --namespace name
-           Set the namespace of runtime (default 'default').
+           Set the namespace of runtime.
-       -a, --all
-           Also collect fluid system logs.
    ```

 3. Collect logs